West Garfield Park shooting: several people shot on Kilpatrick Avenue - Go Tech Daily

 Several interested people are being questioned after three people were shot – one deadly – Wednesday afternoon in West Garfield Park, police said.

-They were in a gray SUV around 1:30 PM. when they stopped at a corner in the 300 block of South Kilpatrick Avenue and had a “verbal confrontation” with someone, officer Michelle Tannehill, a CPD spokeswoman, said Wednesday afternoon during a press conference.
+They were in a gray SUV around 1:30 PM.
+When they stopped at a corner in the 200 block of South Kilpatrick Avenue and had a “verbal confrontation” with someone, officer Michelle Tannehill, a CPD spokeswoman, said Wednesday afternoon during a press conference.

 The person on the corner pulled a gun and started shooting, Tannehill said.
-The driver, a man in his twenties, was hit several times.
+The driver, 19-year-old Tyrese Hearon, was hit several times, Cook County Medical Examination Office said.
 He crashed the vehicle as he drove away.

-The driver was taken to the Stroger hospital, where he was declared dead, the police said.
-The Cook County Medical Investigator’s Office has not released details about death.
+Hearon was taken to Stroger Hospital, where he was declared dead, police and the medical investigator’s office said.

 A 19-year-old man in the SUV was shot in the leg and a 15-year-old in the thigh, police said.
 Both were brought to Stroger in good condition.